Updating Results

 • Bachelor

-This course offers a double major in psychological science and counselling, providing insights into human behavior and societal impacts.
-It includes 200 hours of industry placement and is accredited by PACFA and APAC, serving as a pathway to postgraduate psychology studies.
+The Bachelor of Psychological Science and Counselling at ACAP University College offers a double major in psychological science and counselling, providing insights into human behavior and practical skills through 200 hours of industry placement.
+Accredited by PACFA and APAC, it serves as a pathway to postgraduate psychology studies and professional counselling practice.

 Key details